WPI-ARC/cloth_tracking/ReadMe.txt

 	7. If the python code is set up for use, a 3d graph of the 3dTPS expectation will appear.
 This will be very noisy and is not meant to represent the final mesh for analysis.

+	8. When tracking the cloth a 3D python plot of the 2D TPS and Raw Despth data will appear.
+This is running off of the same file as the 3D TPS python file.
+The particular function that is being called is the display2DWarpWithDepth(X_m, Y_m, Z_m) python function.
-	8. In the videos a 3d representation of the mesh is plotted with matlab.
+	-In the videos a 3d representation of the mesh is plotted with matlab.
 This was done by exporting the mesh data to a CSV file along with time stamps by frame.
 This data can then be plotted in matlab.
-			-Alternatively the data could be pushed to matlab or python in real time.
+This is functionally the same as the new python plotting.
+Except the python plot will update in real time.
-			 This would be similar to the 3d tps python system.

 	Another note.
 		The program currently does not process the template image at run time.
-The user instead enters the point’s locations in order from left to right then top to bottom.
+The user instead enters the pointâ€™s locations in order from left to right then top to bottom.
 		1 2 3
 		4 5 6
 		7 8 9